 Crypto Assets On Binance

-Binance supports over 300+ crypto tokens and 50+ fiat currencies.
-Thus, you’re sure to find a wide range of offerings to buy, sell, trade, exchange, or stake.
+Binance supports over 600+ crypto tokens and 50+ fiat currencies.
+Thus, you’re sure to find many offerings to buy, sell, trade, exchange, or stake.
 You can swap crypto-to-crypto or trade fiat-to-crypto on the platform.

 Top crypto assets up for grabs on the Binance exchange include: